 For the uninitiated, the Mediterranean diet calls for plenty of nuts, beans, vegetables, whole grains, fish, poultry, and healthy fats like olive oil and feta cheese.
 It has claimed the top spot on the US News & World Report's list of healthiest overall diets for several years running, tying with the DASH diet for first place in 2017.
 Mental health benefits aside, the diet has also been linked to healthy weight management, a decreased risk of heart disease, a longer lifespan, and protection against age-related cognitive decline.
 In other words, it's a great choice whether you're concerned about your mental well-being or not.

-Head over to Molecular Psychiatry for the full study, and shop our Mediterranean diet essentials below to try the diet yourself.
+Head over to Molecular Psychiatry for the full study.